-My Son Sanctuary in Central Vietnam, is an archaeological site that provides a fascinating insight into the cultural legacy of the Cham civilization.
+My Son Sanctuary in Central Vietnam is an archaeological site that provides a fascinating insight into the cultural legacy of the Cham civilization.
 Nestled amidst verdant foliage, this collection of ancient temples dates back to the 4th to 13th centuries.
 In this article, we will embark on a journey of discovery as we delve into the history, architecture, and tourist attractions of this remarkable site.

 1. Origins of the Cham Civilization

 My Son Sanctuary stands as a testament to the rich cultural heritage of the Cham civilization, which thrived from the 2nd to 7th centuries.
-The Cham, who was of Malay-Polynesian descent, established a powerful kingdom in the Vietnam and Cambodia regions, with the capital centred around the area of My Son Sanctuary.
+The Cham, who was of Malay-Polynesian descent, established a powerful kingdom in the Vietnam and Cambodia regions, with the capital centered around the area of My Son Sanctuary.

 The My Son Sanctuary is a fascinating and important site that offers a glimpse into the rich history and culture of the Champa civilization

 The Cham people chose the strategic location of My Son Sanctuary due to its high geological basin, surrounded by a mountain ring, which provided the source for the sacred Thu Bon River.
-The river flows through the monuments, out of the basin, and through the historical centre of the Kingdom of Champa, before emptying into the East Sea at the mouth of the river near the ancient port of Hoi An.
+The river flows through the monuments, out of the basin, and through the historical center of the Kingdom of Champa, before emptying into the East Sea at the mouth of the river near the ancient port of Hoi An.

 The complex of My Son holy land boasts over 70 temples and towers, each with unique architecture that symbolises a different historical period of the Champa kingdom.
 The complex was built for the purpose of worshipping the god Shiva.

-The My Son Sanctuary complex is a remarkable site, featuring more than 70 temples and towers
+The My Son Sanctuary complex is a remarkable site featuring more than 70 temples and towers

-Despite its decline, the Cham civilization left behind the advanced architecture and sophisticated art, making My Son Sanctuary a relic site imbued with artistic and cultural values that crystallize wisdom and quintessence over many generations.
+Despite its decline, the Cham civilization left behind advanced architecture and sophisticated art, making My Son Sanctuary a relic site imbued with artistic and cultural values that crystallize wisdom and quintessence over many generations.

-2. Architecture and design of the temples
+2. Architecture and Design of the Temples

 The My Son Sanctuary's architecture is heavily influenced by Hinduism.
 It is carefully calculated and imbued with the culture of the inhabitants who once lived there.